Hot-Start Chinese Language Modeling:Visual Glyphs Accelerate Sample-Efficient Learning: Additional Quantitative Analysis

-Prior experiments with smaller sample sizes revealed hot-start effects.
-In the current analysis, we focus specifically on the hot-start regime, evaluating models trained on sample sizes ranging from 1,024 to 16,441 image sequences and image resolutions of 4, 6, 8, 12, 16, 20, 24, 28, and 30.
-In this experiment, we analyze in particular high-frequency 4-character words or expressions.
-For each configuration, we computed the median and interquartile range (IQR) of contrastive model error (CME) and entropy over the central 70\% of each image.
-Besides, gap metrics were computed by masking the most visually important regions of each image, corresponding to the top 5\%, 10\%, and 20\%, to quantify how performance degrade when these key regions are removed.
+\paragraph{Experimental Design.} We evaluate models trained on sample sizes ranging from 1,024 to 16,441 sequences and resolutions from $4\times4$ to $96\times96$.
+We compute median and IQR of contrastive model error (CME) and entropy.
+Gap metrics quantify performance degradation when masking the top 5\%, 10\%, and 20\% of important regions.